rohan-varma/CS-M117-Project/README.md

 3) Have people review your pull request and make comments/changes.
 4) Once the pull request has been reviewed/approved, merge it to master.

-### Instructions for running front-end:
+### Setup Instructions

-1) brew install nodejs

-   brew install watchman

-   npm install -g react-native-cli
+1) Clone the repository

-2) Clone the repository and navigate into the front-end directory and run `npm install`
+2) Navigate into the `FrontEnd` directory and run `npm i` to install all required dependencies
+3) Navigate into the `BackEnd` directoyr and run `npm i` to install all required dependencies

+### Running the front-end

+Navigate into the Front-End directory

+First, if you don't have node, run `brew install nodejs`

+1) `brew install watchman`
+2) `npm install -g react-native-cli`
-3) Once that is finished, you should be able to run the command `react-native run-ios` (mac only) which will launch the front end in an iPhone simulator.
+3) `react-native run-ios` will launch the simulator

-Please see README in frontend folder for frontend instructions.
+Please see README in frontend folder for frontend i

-### Instructions for running back-end:
+### Running the backend

-1) Clone the repository and navigate into the back-end directory and run `npm start`
+1) Navigate into the BackEnd directory and run `npm start`.
+This will start the app listening on the port localhost:3000/BluA

-Please see README in backend folder for backend instructions.
+### Testing the BackEnd

+- There is a script `test.py` that is in use to test the backend API calls.

+### Mongo Stuff
+- Run mongo in a separate terminal with the command `mongod`
+- To enter the mongoshell create a new terminal instance and run `mongo`.
+The default DB we are using is `BluA`, so inside the shell run the command `use BluA` to switch to this DB.

+As of now the DB has the following collections:

+games
+players

+To drop the database, run `mongo BluA --eval "db.dropDatabase()"`